purplishdev/notes-webservice/README.md

 # Notes Webservice
-Java Spring implementation of notes assignment
+Java Spring implementation of notes assignment.\
+Spring DATA RestRepositories was not used intentionally.

 ## What is required for running the project
 - Java 8 JDK